How Transforming Your Marketing Operating Model Is Like Driving In New York City

 The same principle applies for marketing leaders as they look to transform their organization’s operating model.

 A client leader whom we are supporting as she leads a large-scale marketing transformation spoke of “speed bumps and brick walls” in the sense that, even with careful planning and the best of intentions, environmental factors can hinder even the most talented of teams from going as fast or as far as they might have hoped.
 There will always be elements of a transformational journey that depend on the cooperation and support of teams or individuals outside our immediate sphere of control.
-Forrester’s new research report, Mitigating Risk When Transforming Your Marketing Operating Model, explains some of the challenges that marketing leaders may encounter and how to successfully navigate them.
+Forrester’s recent research report, Mitigating Risk When Transforming Your Marketing Operating Model, explains some of the challenges that marketing leaders may encounter and how to successfully navigate them.

 While speed bumps and brick walls may differ in their impact, scope and complexity, they both tend to stem from a combination of issues related to accountability, governance, culture, or infrastructure in a marketing organization.
 Any of these factors will impact your stakeholders’ ability or willingness to adopt and support the new ways of working being introduced.